 This course will examine the individual's physical, psychological, and social development during the adolescent years by studying basic theories, research, and cultural influence.
 This is a three credit hour course.

-Prerequisite: PS 113 or consent of instructor
+Prerequisite: PS 113 Introduction to Psychology or consent of instructor